commtech/fscc-linux/README.md

 At this point 'regs.BGR' and 'regs.FCR' would be set to their respective values.

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file fscc-linux/examples/c/get-registers.c._
-      fscc-linux/examples/c/get-registers.c.

 Use the Python API to easily get the values of any registers you need to read from within Python code.